lue-bird/elm-keysset/README.md

 users |> KeySet.end Down
 --→ user0, no Maybe, log n performance
---  assuming user0 will be sorted as the smallest
+--  assuming user0 is sorted as the smallest

 users |> KeySet.element User.byEmailHostFirst user3.email
 --→ Emptiable.filled user3, Emptiable since we can never be sure that works